AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 When starting a Streaming Processor, it will open an event stream through the configured `StreamableMessageSource`.
 It keeps track of the event processing progress while traversing the stream.
-It does so by storing the Tracking Tokens, or _tokens_ for short, as each token defines a position on the event stream.
+It does so by storing the Tracking Tokens, or _tokens_ for short, which are accompanied by the events.
+This solution works towards tracking the progress since the tokens specify the position of the event on the stream.

-Maintaining the progress makes a Streaming Processor more resilient against unintended shutdowns.
+Maintaining the progress through tokens makes a Streaming Processor
+  1. able to deal with stopping and starting the processor,
+  2. more resilient against unintended shutdowns, and
-Added, the token provides a means to [replay](#replaying-events) events by adjusting the position of tokens.
+  3. the token provides a means to [replay](#replaying-events) events by adjusting the position of tokens.

 All combined, the Streaming Processor allows for decoupling, parallelization, resiliency and replay-ability.
 It is these features that make the Streaming Processor the logical choice for the majority of applications.